CODevOp/stopwatch/README.md

     1. [Redux Reference](https://react-redux.js.org/)
     2. A Reducer takes state and an intent and converts it to an updated state.
     3. Intents are Actions in Redux.
-    4. 4 functions will be used createStore, dispatch, getState and subscribe
+    4. 4 functions will be used createStore, dispatch, getState and subscribe.
+The original state container was built using the same priciples of the Redux API.
+This made converting from the custom state container to Redux API very simple.
-    5. Delete custom createStore()
+    5. Delete custom createStore() it will be replaced with the Redux API.
-    6. TODO: describe Redux use.
+    6. Install Redux with npm install.
+    7. Import createStore module from redux library.
+    8. Create a container object with Redux.createStore passing in the update function.
+    9. Replace call to render with call to container.subscribe() registering render function.
+    10. Replace calls to update with call to dispatch container.dispatch().
+The calls to dispatch pass in a JSON object, including type.
+Model is registered through the update function.
+    11. The render function is updated to call the container.getState() and it updates an update view.

+* Create a 3rd Branch to implement React-Redux